-We’ve had our Model 3 for seven months now and the odometer just passed 11,000 miles.
-Most of our mileage comes from the daily work commute, but we’ve also taken a few trips in our region: to San Francisco for work, to Montgomery Woods State Reserve to see Redwood trees, to Lassen Volcanic National Park for camping, and to the Mammoth Lakes area to take in the scenery.
+Most of our mileage comes from the daily work commute, but we’ve also taken a few trips in our region: to San Francisco for work and family trips, to Montgomery Woods State Reserve to see Redwood trees, to Lassen Volcanic National Park for camping, and to the Mammoth Lakes area to take in the scenery.

 I’d been wanting to make this journey for quite some time and the scenery did not disappoint.
 I especially enjoyed seeing the farmland and agriculture operations in the Central Valley and the mountains along our route.
 On the trip down to San Diego we started with the battery at 80% and stopped at the Fresno, Tejon Ranch, and Lake Elsinore Superchargers for 30-40 minutes each.
 Our destination in San Diego had Level 2 chargers in the parking garage, but at 49¢ / kWh for members of that network, it was cheaper to Supercharge.

-Work before play: the Society for Neuroscience meeting was busy as usual with over 28,000 people attending.
+Work before play: the Society for Neuroscience meeting was busy as usual with over 28,000 people in attendance.
 After talks, posters, and meetings, we had a chance to meet up with friends and colleagues.

-In the San Diego area we went on a few excursions for the family including an afternoon in LEGOland, a trip to Cross Border Express on the Mexican border.
+In the San Diego area we went on a few excursions for the family including an afternoon in LEGOland and a trip to Cross Border Express on the Mexican border.

-After visiting LEGOland we checked out the nearby urban Superchargers in Carlsbad.
-I guess I hadn’t been keeping up with the news and was surprised to discover that the 72 kW urban Superchargers were cheaper than full power 120 kW superchargers (20¢ versus 26¢ / kWh in CA).
+After visiting LEGOland we checked out the nearby urban Superchargers in Carlsbad, CA. I guess I hadn’t been keeping up with the news and was surprised to discover that the 72 kW urban Superchargers were cheaper than full power 120 kW superchargers (20¢ versus 26¢ / kWh in CA).